WrightLabScience/SequenceToMutations/README.md

 2. Outputs: Annotated assemblies (`pgap/Annot_X.gbk`)

+ 	a.
+I have provided another script called `R_scripts/003_ParseAncestorGBKs.R` which parses the `pgap/Annot_X.gbk` files and grabs a bunch of useful information about the annotated assembled genomes for each strain: number of contigs, contig lengths, gene product names, pgaptmp IDs, direction of transcription, start and end positions, etc. This info is necessary for step 7.
+The output of `R_scripts/ParseAncestorGBKs.R` is a list of data.frames stored in: `RdataFiles/ancestor_gbk_dataframes.Rdata`.

 3. Comments: This is probably the trickiest step that I am least famililar with, ask Nick for help, especially with properly constructing the .yaml files AND ensuring PGAP software and the required environment are good to on the grid.